Skip to main content Skip to search

 When should I arrive?

-The Box Office and concert hall lobby are open one hour before the performance.
+The box office opens 90 minutes before the performance, and the lobby opens one hour before.
 To get settled and fully enjoy your evening, we recommend arriving 30-45 minutes prior to the start of the concert.

-Keep in mind that as the Centennial Concert Hall is located near several other theatres, venues, and Exchange District hotspots, you may want to give yourself extra time to find parking.
-For information on parking and directions, [click here.]
+Keep in mind that the Centennial Concert Hall is located near several other theatres, venues, and Exchange District hotspots, so you may want to give yourself extra time to find parking.
+For information on parking and directions, click here.

 What are pre-concert chats and where are they located?

-Pre-concert chats are a great way to learn a bit more about the music, the performers, and what you can expect to hear.
-Pre-concert chats are available before most Classics performances and are typically hosted by the performance’s conductor and guest artists, such as soloists or composers.
-This season, preconcert chats are located inside the hall and take place 45 minutes before concert start time.
+Pre-concert chats are a wonderful opportunity to learn more about the music, the performers, and what you can anticipate hearing.
+They are available before most classic performances and are usually led by the conductor and guest artists, such as soloists or composers.

 How do I get my tickets?

-Ticket delivery method is selected at time of purchase.
-E-tickets are our preferred method and are currently sent by email 5-7 days before your concert.
-E-tickets can be printed or scanned at entry from your smartphone.
-You can also opt to have your tickets held at the box office for pick up prior to the performance (box office opens one hour before), or if booked enough in advance, tickets can be mailed to you.
-Please note that your tickets can always be reissued by the box office.
+When you purchase a ticket, you can choose how you would like to receive it.
+We recommend selecting the e-ticket option.
+You receive the e-ticket via email five days before the concert, and it can be printed or scanned at entry from your smartphone.
+You can also opt to have your tickets held at the box office for pick up prior to the performance, or if you have booked enough in advance, tickets can be mailed to you.
+If you encounter ticket problems, go to the box office, where our staff will reissue your tickets.

 What if I arrive late?